Nikhil9786/Implemetation-of-VGG16-ResNet18-InceptionV2-on-Cifar100/README.md

  * No Regularization

-   <dt>justify</dt>
-   <dd>To implement this I reduced the convolutional and max pooling layers in stage 2, 3 and 4 to half.
-Firstly I used one
-   convolution layer of kernel size 7x7 with 64 such filters followed by max pooling of pool size 2.
+   To implement this I reduced the convolutional and max pooling layers in stage 2, 3 and 4 to half.
+Firstly I used one convolution layer of kernel size 7x7 with 64 such filters followed by max pooling of pool size 2.
 I used the ’relu’ activation but while training the model it was over-fitting after certain point with very low accuracy.
-Therefore, I reduced the learning rate to 1e-03 which gave me training accuracy of 93.46% and testing accuracy of 55.06% for Adam optimizer and 62.61% training accuracy and 49.19% testing accuracy for SGD optimizer.</dd>
+Therefore, I reduced the learning rate to 1e-03 which gave me training accuracy of 93.46% and testing accuracy of 55.06% for Adam optimizer and 62.61% training accuracy and 49.19% testing accuracy for SGD optimizer.

  * Batch Normalization

-   <dt>justify</dt>
-   <dd>To implement this, I used the same architecture used in no regularization.
-Used batch normalization regularizer after
-   every convolution layer.
+   To implement this, I used the same architecture used in no regularization.
+Used batch normalization regularizer after every convolution layer.
 This helped in reducing the trainable parameters and train the model faster.
 For Adam optimizer, I got training accuracy of 94.77% and testing accuracy of 55.84%.
-For SGD optimizer, training accuracy is 97.7% and testing accuracy of 54.86%.</dd>
+For SGD optimizer, training accuracy is 97.7% and testing accuracy of 54.86%.

  * Dropouts

-   <dt>justify</dt>
-   <dd>For this regularization method, I used dropotus with rate of 0.5 after every convolution layer.
-Also, to avoid the
-   overfitting and to train the model faster I used batch normalization too.
+   For this regularization method, I used dropotus with rate of 0.5 after every convolution layer.
+Also, to avoid the overfitting and to train the model faster I used batch normalization too.
 After training model I got the training accuracy of of 69.37% and testing accuracy of 58.24% for Adam optimizer.
 For SGD optimizer I didnt use batch normalization regularizer and also used more layers in stage 2 but used half layers in stage 3 and 4.
-After training the model got trainig accuracy of 64.93% and testing accuracy of 55.94%.</dd>
+After training the model got trainig accuracy of 64.93% and testing accuracy of 55.94%.

 **Inception V2**

-<dt>justify</dt>
-<dd>Inception V2 was introduced to in order to reduce the computational cost.
-In order to achieve that people who introduces
-this model factorized the 5x5 convolution to 3x3 convolution.Moreover, they factorize convolutions of filter size nxn to a combination of 1xn and nx1 convolutions. he filter banks in the module were expanded to remove the representational bottleneck.
+Inception V2 was introduced to in order to reduce the computational cost.
+In order to achieve that people who introduces this model factorized the 5x5 convolution to 3x3 convolution.Moreover, they factorize convolutions of filter size nxn to a combination of 1xn and nx1 convolutions. he filter banks in the module were expanded to remove the representational bottleneck.
 The above three principles were used to build three different types of inception modules as follows:
-To implement this model on Cifar-100, i significantly reduced the number of filters in each convolution layer of the model in each variation.</dd>
+To implement this model on Cifar-100, i significantly reduced the number of filters in each convolution layer of the model in each variation.

 <p align = "center">
   <img align = "center" src="InceptionV2_architecture.png" width="450" height="350"/>